 How does SSL/TLS work?

-To establish a connection, the client-side will request the server side to show its authentication.
+The client-side will request the server side to show its authentication to establish a connection.

 The encryption is started by using the asymmetric and symmetric functions involving a private key (that is kept confidential with the client) and a public key (that the client shares with the server to establish a connection).

 After the encryption process is completed, a temporary session key is established until the server and the client stays connected.